muratk3n/thirdwave/en/README.md

 # Tweets

-"Solutions" like this are based on half-assed reading of futurists (Toffler).
-Newt used to babble this shit all the time; like, he'll sit in front of a chatroom while in Congress, takes "input" from people, while technobabbling about it "dynamic price discovery, Moore's law, synergy between hardware and software blah blah".
-This is not helpful tech.
-The singular Speaker of the House in front of a chatroom is a non-change.
-If anything you have overloaded this person, with bunch of unnecessary input which adds to the noise not signal.
-Chatroom is full of trollers, they are jumping and down and screaming "his ears look FUNNNYYYY!", etc it's a mess.

----

-No. This is key; when u apply tech, it needs to cause structural change.
-New ed method *replaces* teachers.
-It doesn't, say, add an electronic blackboard to an existing classroom, while changing nothing in the structure.
-With an electronic board, there is still teacher, mostly a dumbass, with questionable teaching ability and skill, with students having to stand throughout a lecture that is delivered right there (miss it, too bad).

-"Isn't flipped classroom a mere tech paint?"

----

 Watching a demo dude is like "we have batteries, we charge them!", and then moves to the freezer, stove, he is like "uh they are propane powered". 🤣 🤣 🤣 The state of this tech is so sad.